-This is a cover of my handmade photo album and I painted these clocks in the places where the lines meet.
+This is the cover of my handmade photo album and I painted these clocks in the places where the lines meet.
 It doesn’t have to be exact, and you don’t need a ruler or anything.
 Just figure it out approximately.

-The bottom line is, things look a bit more interesting when they’re off-center.
+The bottom line is, that things look a bit more interesting when they’re off-center.
 So, by moving your focal point to the side or up and down. you make the composition more eye-appealing.

 Your focal point can be anything.
-Perhaps you can draw something or glue a photo, magazine image or any other paper cut-outs you have.
+Perhaps you can draw something or glue a photo, magazine image, or any other paper cut-outs you have.

 6. Make swatches

 If you really have no idea what to paint or write but still want to make something, you can always do swatches.